New shopper insight source improves cat man engagement

 Shopper iQ provides the objective measures that retailers seek: Satisfaction, Perceptions, Behaviours.
 Benchmarking 150 categories across the Multiples.

 Click here for further information

-Meanwhile, just-food is surveying its readers.
-Now is your chance to let us know what you think of our service (good or bad) and what you want to see more (or less) of.
+And just-food is also in the process of surveying its readers around the world on all aspects of the site.
+Now is your chance to let us know what you think of our service (good or bad).
 So, if you have a gripe, want to see more of a certain topic covered, or, hopefully, want to give us the thumbs-up, fill in our survey here.
-You get an extra month of free access to just-food, worth GBP15, by taking part in just-food's readership survey.
-And you could win an iPad.

 Until next time...